Echeq/ECHEQ/README.md

 Started from zero at 18.
 Everything I know I learned after.

-I come from the countryside of Panama, live in China, and speak **Spanish, English, French, and Chinese** (Chinese took me a year).
+I come from the countryside of Panama, live in China, and speak **Spanish, English, and Chinese** (Chinese took me a year).
+I also learned French — don't practice it anymore, but could be fluent again if I pick it up.
 I don't think in words — I think in images.
 I like solving things I haven't solved before.

 In my first year of university I worked on an AI project with **Horizon Robotics**.
 I was so into cybersecurity that I ended up diving headfirst into software engineering.